drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 CloudWatch REPORT Duration: 2170.02 ms  Billed Duration: 2200 ms  Memory Size: 1024 MB  Max Memory Used: 158 MB
 ```

+### Example overview
 While this is not perfect, for asynchronous requests this acceptable in most cases.
 For synchronous requests it still might be good enough, since only a small % of total requests will actually encounter a cold start.
 This will definitely still improve in the future, hopefully when AWS releases the JDK 10 runtime some improvements will be visible too.

-When this is not acceptable for one of your low latency critical services, I'd really suggest to take a look at node.js (in combination with TypeScript) which
+When this is not acceptable for one of your low latency critical services
+I'd really suggest to take a look at node.js, especially combined with TypeScript, which
 should be reasonable fast to be picked up by your Java developers.
-One of the benefits of Lambda's is that the code base for one function should
+One of the benefits of Lambda's is that the code base for one function should never be too big,
-never be too big, so you can easily experiment and try to use another framework or language for a small part of your overall architecture.
+so you can easily experiment and try to use another framework or language for a small part of your overall architecture.

 Let's have a quick look at the same example implemented in node.js 8.

-### Node.js
+### Example: node.js v8.10

 - node.js 8 + TypeScript
 - webpack:  minification, uglification & tree-shaking